General information and issues about Hickok testers

 Open meter repair

 Check if the internal resistor (wire wound spool) has a bad solder joint, or if it is really the meter.
 When it is the meter, there are sometime slide contacts in there, that have to do with the set screw, on the front panel.
 You can oil the slide contacts, or just slightly spray the area where the springs are (top and bottom), and after that move the set screw a few times.
-Open meter spools are harder to repair. leave that up to specialists.
-It can be done.
+Open meter spools are harder to repair. leave that up to specialists, but it can be done.
+Or buy a replacement meter.

 Electrostatic charge